 Student Program: K to 3

-The STARTALK Program is part of a federal initiative program to enhance the national capacity for critical language needs.
-STARTALK-LMU's goals are to offer participating students experience in discipline-based language instruction with a focus on the Performing Art and Music and provide extended Mandarin language learning for young learners by maximizing current LMU partnership with four Los Angeles-based public school Mandarin elementary immersion programs.
-Culver City currently has a Mandarin Immersion program and STARTALK support helped serve as the springboard for their program, which began in 2012.
+The STARTALK Program is part of a federal initiative to enhance the national capacity for critical language needs.
+STARTALK-LMU's goals are to offer participating students experience in discipline-based language instruction with a focus on the Performing Art and Music and provide extended Mandarin language learning for young learners by maximizing current LMU partnerships with public and charter schools' Mandarin elementary immersion programs.
+In summer 2017, seven districts and twelve schools were represented.

-The following LMU-STARTALK 2017 Chinese Early Education Immersion Program participating school site was:
+The following 2018 STARTALK-LMU Mandarin Student Summer Immersion Program participating school site is:

 - Castelar Elementary School - Los Angeles, CA